crate/crate-docs/docs/linking.rst

 We have configured a number of short links (i.e., URLs) for the docs.
-These URLs can be used when the naked URL is going to be visible, for improved readability and use of character space..
+These URLs can be used when the naked URL is going to be visible, for improved readability and use of character space.

 CrateDB: